Assignment 3: String Formatting

 Review the header file (available as $CS107E/include/printf.h or browse printf.h here) for documentation of the public functions.
 The features required in your version are simplified from the standard C library version, so please read our header file carefully to ensure you are implementing only and exactly what is expected.

-The printf module is not really so much about output; the work is almost entirely string manipulation.
-The fundamental task is to process the input format string and its embedded formatting codes and expand into a fully fleshed-out output string.
+The printf module is not really so much about output as it is about string manipulation.
+The main tasks are to process a input string of text and formatting codes and expand it into a fully fleshed-out output string.

 Number to string conversion